Learn back-end development by writing real code

 I’d also recommend doing a couple more toy projects to practice related concepts and technologies like GraphQL and gRPC.
 I recommend this old-but-gold project to build a simple web server and make it internet-accessible.
 It’s super simple but gives a lot of customization potential which is important for projects for backend devs.

 Nearly every backend server uses databases to store information.
 As a backend developer, you should be intimately familiar with databases.
-Choose another project that will help you prove that.
+Choose a backend development portfolio project that will help you prove that.

 You should pick a SQL database since they’re the most popular โ€“ my in-house recommendation is PostgreSQL.
 Some of the NoSQL options may come in handy later on but don’t feel like you need to know them backward and forwards.
 You should just be able to speak to them if they come up in an interview.

-I believe this is the best backend project for the skill, which shows you how to build a to-do app using Django and PostgreSQL.
+I believe this is the best project for the skill, which shows you how to build a to-do app using Django and PostgreSQL.
 Django is a framework written in Python.
 Typically, it’s used to create a nice web app.
 Its “Django admin” is famous for being an auto-generated backend that doesn’t rely on a lot of code.
+I also just like Pokemon, so it keeps things fun.

-An alternative: you can reuse one of the earlier backend projects by upgrading it to use a database.
+An alternative: insteading of doing a whole new project for your porfolio, you can reuse one of your earlier beginner backend projects by upgrading it to use a database.

 Let’s tie it all together!
 As a backend dev, you need to show employers that you have great coding and deployment skills.

 I loved this tutorial for a project that helps you build and deploy an image management application backend.
 You’ll run through creating a database and table, creating endpoints to store and retrieve images, uploading your code to GitHub, and deploying your app on Heroku.
-It’s long and complex but takes you through a lot of the critical skills we’ve practiced so far.
+It’s long and complex, but it will take you through a lot of the critical skills we’ve practiced so far.
+Set aside at least a few days to work on this one.

 Technologies you’ll use in this project: Express (a Node.js framework), PostgresSQL (a database), Cloudinary (a cloud-based image storage), GitHub (for version control/storage) and Heroku (a hosting platform).